PranjalJha08/MongoDB_Replication_Automation/README.md

 ## **Notes & Best Practices**

-* Script 2 must run only once.
+* initialization.sh must run only once.
 * To add more nodes later, update IP file and rerun key distribution manually.
 * Ensure EC2 instances have IAM roles or AWS CLI credentials when running script1.